Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Methodology

 \subsection{Cost Function}

-\ac{MPPI} provides a nominal trajectory as a weighted average of rollout trajectories (where higher weights $w_k$ are assigned to rollout trajectories with a better, i.e., lower cost behaviour \refeq{eq:cost_2}).
+\ac{MPPI} computes a nominal trajectory as a weighted average of rollout trajectories (where higher weights $w_k$ are assigned to rollout trajectories with a better, i.e. lower cost, behaviour \refeq{eq:cost_2}).
 Lower cost $C^k$ is assigned to trajectories conforming the objective of the control, while higher costs are assigned to trajectories that exhibit unwanted characteristics such as excessive maneuvers or a large tracking error.
-The proposed controller has three goals, which are precise trajectory tracking, smooth and stable flight, and obstacle avoidance, which must always take precedence over the remaining objectives.
+The proposed controller has three goals, which are precise trajectory tracking, smooth flight, and obstacle avoidance, which always takes precedence.
+In \ac{GMPPI}, the cost function selects whether the geometric or sampling-based rollouts should be prioritized.

 Each unwanted characteristic is penalized by one or more cost components, where a measure of the unwanted characteristic is multiplied by a cost coefficient.
 These coefficients are parameters of \ac{GMPPI} and they are dependent on the time index $j$ in the rollout, which allows prioritizing precise trajectory tracking and smooth flight early in the rollout and exploration later in the rollout.